codepool/codepool.github.io/_posts/2018-10-02-building-a-real-world-app-with-neo4j.markdown

 {% endhighlight %}

 Piece of cake, isn't it?
 No complex joins or confusing GROUP BY clauses.
-Let's look at more complex queries.
+Let's look at a more complex query.

 ### Recommending stories to users

-One of the most important features of content platforms like Medium is **content discovery** i.e suggesting new content the user may be interested in which otherwise may left undiscovered.
+One of the most important features of content platforms like Medium is **content discovery** - suggesting new content that the user may be interested in which otherwise may left undiscovered.
 Medium shows relevant stories to a user out of the thousands stories that are published each day based on some ranking algorithm.
 For eg it can give a higher score to a story if it's clapped or responded by your follower/followee, hence it may appear higher on your homepage.

 Let's implement a hypothetical complex scoring criteria which might help in getting the most relevant stories.
-Let's say Medium want to show our user **Dave**, stories published by other users whom Dave does not follow but had responded or clapped on their stories in the past and the stories carry tags which Dave's one or more stories also carry.
+Let's say Medium wants to show our user **Dave**, stories published by other users whom Dave does not follow but had responded or clapped on their stories in the past and the stories carry tags which Dave's one or more stories also carry.

 Let's break this criteria into pieces :